philipl/pifs/README.md

 Why is this thing so slow?
 It took me five minutes to store a 400 line text file!
 ---------------------------------------------------------------------------------

-Well, this is just an initial prototype, and don't worry, there's always Moore's law!
+Well, this is just an initial prototype, and don't worry, there's a faster version somewhere in π.

 Where do we go from here?
 -------------------------